Zainab Shafia: ‘Forbidden’ Boyfriend, Ammar Wahid, Motive In Murder Of Daughter

 Mohammad Shafia made his money in the lucrative Dubai real estate market.
 He left Afghanistan in 1992, before finally settling in Canada.
 What should have been a better life for the Shafia girls turned into as much of a nightmare as living in Afghanistan would have been for such progressive and modern girls.

 They wanted to be normal girls.
-They wanted to use their cell phones in peace, wear makeup, and have boyfriends—a way of life that their controlling Muslim father could never permit.
+They wanted to use their cell phones in peace, wear makeup, and have boyfriends — a way of life that their controlling Muslim father could never permit.

 Mohammad Shafia was a polygamist with two wives.
 His first wife Rona was barren and could not provide him with children so he married Tooba, a much younger woman who ended up bearing seven children.
-Zainab, Sahar, and Geeti, were Tooba’s natural children.
+Zainab, Sahar, and Geeti were Tooba’s natural children.
 But she had no problem setting them up to be killed.

-The press tried to describe the Shafia family murders as honor killings, sometimes spelled honour killings.
-Although, many didn’t think that this particular crime fit the criteria.
+The press tried to describe the Shafia family murders as honor killings, sometimes spelled honour killings, although, many didn’t think that this particular crime fit the criteria.

 Let that precious “honour” console them now: @MandelSun on the murderous Shafia family https://t.co/ar3Ybu9GbU pic.twitter.com/aRwqVpK6Vz